stanekondrej/nvps/README.md

-# nvps - a script to search for nvim plugins
+# nvps - a simple command line tool to search for nvim plugins
 **NeoVim Plugin Search** - nothing but a thin wrapper around the amazing [nvim.sh](https://nvim.sh)

 ## usage